|NEET 2021||Exam Date||Application Form||Syllabus||Chapter Wise Weightage||Exam Pattern|

 On the day of the exam, a few hours after the exam ends, unofficial answer keys are also uploaded by the coaching centres and subject experts.

-If the challenges are accepted a final answer key of NEET 2021 shall be published that contains the final answers of the exam.
-Referring the answers in the final answer key of NEET 2021, calculation of marks for NEET 2021 result is done.
+If the challenges are accepted a final answer key of NEET UG shall be published that contains the final answers of the exam.
+Referring the answers in the final answer key of NTA NEET, calculation of marks for NEET 2021 result is done.

 NTA also releases OMR sheets with or around the same time as answer keys.